Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Atomically upsert a CampaignSnapshot into STATE.json (root campaigns array)', clearly identifying the action and resource.
-It distinguishes the tool from siblings like mureo_state_get or mureo_state_action_log_append by focusing on campaign-specific state updates.
+The description clearly states the tool 'Atomically upsert a CampaignSnapshot into STATE.json (root campaigns array)', naming the resource (STATE.json), the action (upsert), and the scope (root campaigns array).
+It distinguishes itself from sibling mureo_state_* tools by specifying campaign snapshots specifically.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.